Lions vs Commanders Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 09)

 Detroit vs Washington Prop Picks (AI)

-AI algorithm Remi is pouring through tons of data on each team.
+AI algorithm Remi is pouring through tons of stats on each line.
 In fact, anytime the Lions and Commanders play there’s always several intriguing trends to key in on.
-Not to mention games played at Northwest Stadium in Nov almost always follow normal, predictable betting trends.
+Not to mention games played at Northwest Stadium in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: A. St. Brown over 75.5 Receiving Yards.